 VANCOUVER, BC (Oct.
-25) – Today, the Executive Director of Community Land Trust (CLT) Thom Armstrong and Mayor Gregor Robertson announced the ground breaking of 140 new units of affordable co-op housing through the Vancouver Affordable Housing Agency (VAHA).
-More than 100 of the 140 homes are designed for families, including 65 two-bedroom apartments and townhomes and 37 three-bedroom apartments and townhomes.
+25) – Today, the Executive Director of Community Land Trust (CLT) Thom Armstrong and Mayor Gregor Robertson announced the ground breaking of 140 new units of affordable co-op housing through Vancouver Affordable Housing Agency (VAHA).
+More than 100 of the 140 homes are designed for families.
+These include 65 two-bedroom apartments and townhomes and 37 three-bedroom apartments and townhomes.

-The CLT, City and VAHA are currently working together on 12 sites, which will deliver more than 1,500 affordable homes to residents of Vancouver.
+The CLT, City and VAHA are currently working together on 12 sites.
+In total, they will deliver more than 1,500 affordable homes to residents of Vancouver.

-The CLT is a non-profit society established by the Co-operative Housing Federation of BC to acquire, hold and develop land for homes that are permanently affordable for a broad range of households and incomes.
-Land held in the community land trust is removed from the market forever, ensuring that it will always create affordable places for people to call home.
-The CLT is the largest community land trust delivering affordable housing in Western Canada and the most active community housing developer in the country.
+Community Land Trust is a non-profit society established by the Co-operative Housing Federation of BC.
+Its purpose is to acquire, hold and develop land for homes that are permanently affordable for a broad range of households and incomes.
+Land held in the community land trust is removed from the market forever.
+This ensures that it will always create affordable places for people to call home.
+The CLT is the largest community land trust delivering affordable housing in Western Canada.
+It is currently the most active community housing developer in the country.
 The CLT recently opened two buildings in Vancouver, delivering 273 new homes.
 An additional 220 homes are under construction and will open in early 2019.

 The CLT will design, build, finance, operate and maintain this site.
 It’s expected the building will be complete within two years.

-VAHA is the largest developer of affordable housing in Vancouver, working with the City and partners to deliver 2,400 new units of affordable rental housing on 20 City-owned sites.
+Vancouver Affordable Housing Agency is the largest developer of affordable housing in Vancouver.
+It works with the City and partners to deliver 2,400 new units of affordable rental housing on 20 City-owned sites.

 Media Contact for Community Land Trust: